 “Security tokens” on the other hand, are a way of granting investments in a project – like traditional stocks on an exchange market.
 Security tokens may represent shares of a company, bonds, stocks, or may offer another form of incentives to the buyer.
 For example, they can provide dividends and voting rights.
 Regulations, however, are strict and few projects live up to meet the requirements of the regulators.
 More and more businesses are entering the crypto game, releasing their own cryptocurrencies, backed by equity capital.

 But is there a difference between digital and virtual currencies?
-In short – no. “Digital currency” is a blanket term to describe all forms of online payment – from virtual gold and cash in games like World of Warcraft, to cryptocurrencies like Bitcoin.
+In short – no. “Digital currency” is a term describing all forms of online payment.
+From virtual gold and cash in games like World of Warcraft, to cryptocurrencies like Bitcoin.
 Recently Blizzard Entertainment announced the release of their WoW token – virtual currency for in-game transactions.
 Users can purchase WoW tokens in a dedicated auction house, or exchange them between users.
-Virtual currencies, however, can not be issued by central banks and live a life outside the community they are designated for –like FIFA points, or GTA Online’s cash.
+However, virtual currencies cannot be issued by central banks and live a life outside the community.
+They are designated for FIFA points, or GTA Online’s cash.

 About Cryptoken Media